A Visitor’s Guide

 - Praying: We are led by different men in our congregation (1 Timothy 2:1-8).

-- Singing: The whole congregation joins together in praising God in song without the use of musical instruments (Ephesians 5:19, Colossians 3:16).
+- Singing: The whole congregation joins together in praising God in song (Ephesians 5:19, Colossians 3:16).
 In case anyone is unfamiliar with one of the songs, the words are available in our songbooks and also on a screen in front of the auditorium.
 Many of our guests choose to join us in singing, while others prefer simply to listen as we worship.

 - Taking Communion: Every Sunday, our members remember Christ’s death by eating unleavened bread and drinking fruit of the vine (Acts 20:7).
 We sit quietly for a few minutes and reflect on how wonderful it is that God loved us enough to give his own Son for us!